 What is 'Brexit?'

-In a referendum held on 23 June 2016 the people of the United Kingdom voted by a margin of 52% to 48% to leave the European Union (EU) – a political and economic partnership of 28 European countries.
+In a referendum held on 23 June 2016 the people of the United Kingdom and Gibraltar voted by a margin of 52% to 48% to leave the European Union (EU) – a political and economic partnership of 28 European countries.
 This process has been labelled 'Brexit' in the media and among the public.

 The United Kingdom's decision to leave the European Union poses a wide range of questions for Manx residents and businesses.
 Answers on a wide range of topics are displayed below.
 This page is updated regularly to reflect developments.